oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 Done, puuh.

-## Integrate Image Security and Application Security into the pipeline
+## Integrate Smart Check and Application Security into the pipeline

 ### Variable definitions for the pipeline